-In cases where a party commences court proceedings in breach of an international commercial arbitration agreement, the court is obliged to refer such proceedings to arbitration upon a relevant application by either party, as long as this is made prior to the submission of its pleadings.
+In cases where a party commences court proceedings in breach of an international commercial arbitration agreement, the court is obliged, provided the ICAL applies, to refer such proceedings to arbitration upon a relevant application by either party, as long as this is made prior to the submission of its pleadings.
+For arbitrations over which Cap.
+4 applies, a similar possibility to apply for stay is provided in section 8 of Cap.
+4, although the court retains discretion to stay the proceedings.
 The court will not refer a matter to arbitration if the arbitration agreement is found to be null, void or incapable of being enforced.